 What is a tax refund?
-A federal tax refund is basically a refund from the IRS because you paid more in taxes than you owed for the year.
-This can happen if too much money is withheld from your paychecks (called withholding tax) and it adds up to more than your tax liability for the year.
+A Federal tax refund is basically a refund from the IRS because you paid more in taxes than you owed for the year.
+This can happen if too much money is withheld from your paychecks (called withholding tax) and it adds up to more than your total tax liability for the year.

 You can control your tax refund amount by managing your withholding tax properly.
 In general, the more money that is withheld from your wages throughout the year, the greater your tax refund may be because you’ve essentially overpaid the IRS.

 While everyone likes to get a tax refund, you should keep in mind that you’re only getting back the money you earned that year.
 A tax refund is basically an interest-free loan that you gave to the IRS!
 On the other hand, if too little is withheld from your wages, you will likely owe more tax at the end of the year because you have underpaid the IRS.
 Additionally, you may be subject to penalties and interest charges for under-withholding.